In Your House 14: Revenge of the 'Taker: Storylines

 The main feud heading into In Your House 14 was between Stone Cold Steve Austin and Bret Hart.
-Their rivalry began in 1996 after Austin won the 1996 King of the Ring tournament and began taunting Hart, who was inactive at the time.
+Their rivalry began in 1996 after Austin won the 1996 King of the Ring tournament and taunted Hart, who was inactive then.
 Austin insulted Hart in his speeches so Hart could accept his challenge to a match.
-Hart returned in October and accepted Austin's challenge, with the two facing each other at Survivor Series where Hart defeated Austin.
+Hart returned in October and accepted Austin's challenge, with the two facing each other at Survivor Series, where Hart defeated Austin.
 Their rivalry continued as Hart and Austin were the final two participants in the 1997 Royal Rumble match.
-Hart had originally eliminated Austin from the match but Austin's elimination was considered unofficial as the officials had not seen it because they were busy in a brawl between eliminated wrestlers Mankind and Terry Funk.
+Hart had initially eliminated Austin from the match, but Austin's elimination was considered unofficial as the officials had not seen it because they were busy in a brawl between eliminated wrestlers Mankind and Terry Funk.
 They were participants in a Four Corners Elimination match for the vacant WWF Championship at In Your House 13: Final Four, which Hart won.
-The next night on Raw, Austin cost Hart the WWF Championship against Sycho Sid when Hart had applied the Sharpshooter on Sid, Austin nailed Hart with a steel chair followed by Sid powerbombing Hart for the win.
+The next night on Raw, Austin cost Hart the WWF Championship against Sycho Sid when Hart had applied the Sharpshooter on Sid, Austin nailed Hart with a steel chair, followed by Sid powerbombing Hart for the win.
 Hart and Austin were booked to wrestle in a no disqualification submission match at WrestleMania, but Hart got a shot at the WWF Championship in a steel cage match on the March 17 edition of Raw Is War, with the winner defending the title against The Undertaker at WrestleMania 13.
-Hart had almost the match won, until Undertaker interfered and helped Sid in getting the victory.
-At WrestleMania 13, Hart faced Austin in a No Disqualification Submission match where he applied the Sharpshooter on Austin in the end of the match.
+Hart had almost won the match until Undertaker interfered and helped Sid win.
+At WrestleMania 13, Hart faced Austin in a No Disqualification Submission match, where he applied the Sharpshooter on Austin at the end of the match.
 Austin was heavily bleeding and passed out.
-Hart won the match but he did not release the hold.
+Hart won the match, but he did not release the hold.
 It resulted in a double turn, as Hart turned heel and Austin turned babyface.
 Hart then was booked to face Sid at In Your House, but during the April 7 episode of Raw Is War, Sid no-showed and Austin volunteered to face Sid's scheduled opponent, Mankind, if Austin faced Hart at In Your House.
 Hart then reformed the Hart Foundation by recruiting Owen Hart and The British Bulldog.
-Brian Pillman joined on April 21 and Jim Neidhart joined on April 28.
+Brian Pillman joined on April 21, and Jim Neidhart joined on April 28.
 The entire faction feuded with Austin.